Pricing Residential Electricity Based on Individual Consumption Behaviors: Problem Statement

 The amount of electricity purchased at day-ahead $\tilde{\textbf{d}}_k$ may be different than the forecasted consumption $\hat{\textbf{d}}_k$.
 For example, the LSE may regularly decide to purchase slightly more than the forecasted amount in order to avoid the risk of paying a very high real time penalty.
 On the other hand, the real time price and the day ahead price are typically nearly equal in expectation\cite{Kirschen04}, so the LSE needs to carefully balance conservatism and cost.

 The LSE seeks to minimize $r_K$, which is a random variable.
-For mathematical simplicity, instead of working with the expectation of the entire ratio, we focus on the numerator.\footnote{Using basic convergence techniques one can show that the numerator and denominator in the right-most fraction in (\ref{eq:Initial_rk}) converge to their respective means, and that the ratio of those means converges to the mean ratio asymptotically.
-It is an application of Slutsky's lemma.} Suppose that the LSE enters into a contract with the consumers it is representing for a period of $K$ days.
+For mathematical simplicity, instead of working with the expectation of the entire ratio, we focus on the numerator.
+Suppose that the LSE enters into a contract with the consumers it is representing for a period of $K$ days.
 For large $K$, we can replace the numerator in the right-most fraction in equation (\ref{eq:Initial_rk}) with the expected value of $c_k$:

 We can expand the expectation in the numerator of (\ref{eq:RK_with_expectation}):